python/cpython/Doc/c-api/exceptions.rst

    Marks a point where a recursive C-level call is about to be performed.

-   If :c:macro:`USE_STACKCHECK` is defined, this function checks if the OS stack overflowed using :c:func:`PyOS_CheckStack`.
-In this is the case, it sets a :exc:`MemoryError` and returns a nonzero value.
+   If :c:macro:`!USE_STACKCHECK` is defined, this function checks if the OS stack overflowed using :c:func:`PyOS_CheckStack`.
+If this is the case, it sets a :exc:`MemoryError` and returns a nonzero value.

    The function then checks if the recursion limit is reached.
 If this is the